IvaylooTs/StarTracker/README.md

 The stars in the image are filtered based on: Brightness, Size, and Eccentricity.
 Then we select the N brightest stars in our image using blob detection and the `cv2` Python module.
 From this, we get the (x, y) coordinates of the center of each star in the image.

-Notes and Ideas:

-- This can and probably should be optimized using a feature extraction algorithm
-- We currently don't account for lens distortion

 ---

 #### 2. Angular Distance Calculations